-The Visual Analysis assignment asks you to select a photograph, print advertisement, and/or work of art and analyze its features to discover a deeper meaning.
+The Visual Analysis assignment asks you to select a print advertisement and analyze its features to discover a deeper meaning.
+The instructor MUST approve all advertisements.

 Just like a written text, a visual communicates meaning on a deeper level beyond merely the literal.
 Your essay will illuminate this meaning helping your audience understand your interpretation of the image.